The school welcomes students from Grade 10 to 12.

 All French classes are 5 hours a week.
 Per skill level classes.

-During school breaks, Nacel France offers you to attend intensive French language courses in various regions of France: Rouen, Lyon, Montpellier.
-Summer French language courses in Paris are also organized before school starts.
+During school holidays, Nacel France offers intensive French courses in various regions of France: Rouen, Lyon, and Montpellier.
+French summer courses in Paris are also organized before the start of school.

 Electives are not offered every semester; they are subject to scheduling requirements.